 Circular project in Wallonia using CO2 to make sustainable concrete blocks for the construction industry.
 Fluxys uses its infrastructure to transport the CO2 between the emitter and the block producer.

 Antwerp@C is a project to halve CO2 emissions in the port of Antwerp by 2030 by building CO2 infrastructure with open access.
 The CO2 is captured and exported for offshore storage or made available for possible reuse.

 On 8 December 2022 the EU Commission has announced it will grant Fluxys Belgium, North Sea Port and ArcelorMittal Belgium €9,6 million under the Connecting Europe Facility for Energy (CEF-E) funding program.
 The funding is earmarked for the study of the Ghent Carbon Hub project, an open-access multi modal CO2 storage and liquefaction terminal in North Sea Port combined with a CO2 pipeline network connecting the Walloon region to the hub in Ghent.

-The Information Memorandum sets forth certain information regarding the transportation of hydrogen as an energy carrier making a key contribution to achieving the decarbonisation targets.
-It goes hand in hand with infrastructure proposals based on the identified market interest and the matching of hydrogen demand and supply levels in specific clusters, between clusters and even beyond country borders.
+The Information Memorandum sets forth certain information regarding the transportation and terminalling of CO₂ as the capture and reuse or storage of CO₂ can make a key contribution to achieving the decarbonisation targets.
+It goes hand in hand with infrastructure proposals based on the identified market interest.

 Fluxys and Equinor have agreed to develop a major infrastructure project for transporting captured CO2 from emitters to safe storage sites in the North Sea, connecting Belgium to Norway.
 The project is in the feasibility stage, with an investment decision expected by 2025.